lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

     :name: portal_tut01_step02a
     :alt: A screenshot of the ADQL query to obtain table information.

-    Note that there has to be a space after ``MAX(ssObjectId)``.
+    A screenshot of the ADQL entry to select the number of observations, and the range of ``ssObjectId`` values on the SSObject table.

 2.2.
-The results view will look similar that in step 1.5 above, but for this query the default plot is not helpful.
+The results view will look similar to that in step 1.5 above, but for this query the default plot is not helpful.
-Obtaining the values in the table were the only objective of this first query.
+Obtaining the values in the table was the only objective of this first query.

 .. figure:: /_static/portal_tut01_step02b.png
     :width: 400
     :name: portal_tut01_step02b
     :alt: A screenshot of the results showing count, minimum, and maximum for ssObjectId.

-    The results view table of the counts, minimum, and maximum values of ``ssObjectId``.
+    The results view table of the object count, as well as the minimum and the maximum values of ``ssObjectId``.

 2.3.
 Notice that the ``SSObject`` table contains roughly 4.4 million moving objects.
 Comparing this to the size of the ``MPCORB`` table is left as an exercise for the learner, below.